 - Cyberattacks are on the rise, with attacks becoming more frequent and losses becoming more severe.

-- Premiums for cyber insurance have increased the most for midsize and large companies, with estimated premiums rising by approximately 20% for this market segment.
+- Premiums for cyber insurance have increased the most for midsize and large companies, with estimated premiums rising by over 80% for this market segment.

 - Insurers in some high-risk sectors are reducing their exposure by reducing coverage limits or reducing coverages, and also placing lower limits on ransomware payouts.
 Some of the industries where insurers have reduced their exposures include health care and education.